 Extraction method: Cold expression, vacuum distillation, and in some cases steam distilled

-Safety Note: Avoid massage if skin very sensitive.
+Safety Note: Avoid massage if the skin is very sensitive.
 Bergamot oil can cause burns when used on sensitive skin which is then exposed to sunlight, as the high content of bergaptene* can cause photo-toxicity.
 It is advisable to keep out of the sun after use on the skin.

-Skin: Bergamot essential oil has antiseptic properties that are beneficial for wounds and skin conditions such as acne, eczema and psoriasis.
+Skin: Bergamot essential oil has antiseptic properties that are beneficial for wounds and skin conditions such as acne, eczema, and psoriasis.
 It can also be helpful for oily skin and cold sores.

 Mind: Bergamot oil is very good for lifting the spirits and treating stress, depression, nervous anxiety and work-related tension.
-It is also often recommended when treating the symptoms Seasonal Affective Disorder.
+It is also often recommended when treating the symptoms of Seasonal Affective Disorder.

-Body: Bergamot essential oil is one of the best antiseptic aromatherapy oils for treating cystitis, urinary tract infections and bacterial stomach upsets.
-It can also be beneficial for respiratory problems such as colds, flu and sore throats, and can help to settle the digestive system and regulate the appetite.
+Body: Bergamot essential oil is one of the best antiseptic aromatherapy oils for treating cystitis, urinary tract infections, and bacterial stomach upsets.
+It can also be beneficial for respiratory problems such as colds, flu, and sore throats, and can help to settle the digestive system and regulate the appetite.

-Blends well with: Sandalwood, Rose , German Chamomile and Orange
+Blends well with: Sandalwood, Rose, German Chamomile, and Orange

 Allergen Listings: Citral, Limonene, Linalool